 The 2016 Census indicated that 30.2% of Nanaimo residents rent the dwelling they live in, while 69.8% own their home.

-Canada Mortgage and Housing Corporation (CMHC) conducted their semi-annual rental market survey of Nanaimo in October 2015.
-Table 5 profiles the average rents and vacancy rates for various types of rental accommodation in Nanaimo.
+Canada Mortgage and Housing Corporation (CMHC) conducted their annual rental market survey of Nanaimo in October 2017.
+The table below profiles the average rents and vacancy rates for various types of rental accommodation in Nanaimo.

 commercial lease rates

 Prime commercial real estate in Nanaimo is available at low lease rates when compared with communities of similar size in BC.
 Nanaimo lease rates are significantly lower when compared with Victoria or Vancouver for each class of commercial space.

-The overall vacancy rate for standard space in senior’s residences homes in the Nanaimo region was 2.8% in 2016, compared to 7.5% in 2015.
-Demand for seniors’ housing was mainly supported by a growing seniors’population, and a strong resale market which made it easier for seniors to sell their homes and move into independent living facilities.
+The overall vacancy rate for standard space in senior’s residences homes in the Nanaimo region was 1.7% in 2017, compared to 2.8% in 2016.
+Demand for seniors’ housing was mainly supported by a growing seniors’ population, and a strong resale market which made it easier for seniors to sell their homes and move into independent living facilities.
 Rising demand and operating costs increased the monthly rents for independent living spaces by 13.7%.